gabe-kai/EarthRing/docs/06-client-architecture.md

    - New zones respect current visibility state when rendered

 6. **Grid Overlay Separation:**
-   - Grid is rendered separately as a circular canvas texture (`THREE.CanvasTexture`)
+   - Grid is rendered separately as a circular `THREE.LineSegments` group with shader fade/LOD
-   - Grid texture scrolls based on camera position but fades at edges
+   - Geometry recenters around the camera target each frame so lines stay sharp regardless of zoom
-   - Zones are NOT part of the grid texture (they're separate meshes)
+   - Zones are NOT part of the grid overlay (they're separate meshes)
-   - This allows zones to remain fully visible while grid fades, and zones stay world-anchored
+   - This allows zones to remain fully visible while the grid fades and thins based on distance

 **Troubleshooting:**